Wrecking Ball (Bruce Springsteen album)

-Wrecking Ball is the seventeenth studio album by American recording artist Bruce Springsteen, released March 6, 2012, on Columbia Records.
+Wrecking Ball is the seventeenth studio album by the American singer-songwriter Bruce Springsteen, released on March 6, 2012, on Columbia Records.
 It was named best album of 2012 by Rolling Stone and along with the album's first single, "We Take Care of Our Own", was nominated for three Grammy Awards.

 Background and recording

 All but four songs were written in 2011.
 Three of the exceptions were songs previously released in live version, the other released on Wrecking Ball: